waggle-sensor/nodecontroller-arm64/README.md

-# Node Controller
+# Node Controller - ARM64

-The Node Controller is a single-board Linux computer providing encrypted TCP/IP messaging, data caching, node health monitoring, and cybersecurity tools including cryptokey management and signed software.
+The node nontroller is a single-board Linux computer providing encrypted TCP/IP messaging, data caching, node health monitoring, and cybersecurity tools including cryptokey management and signed software.
 While the above tasks are its main priority, through container-based isolation technologies, the node controller is also available to run user applications on the dedicated CPU-GPU resources.

 Our current generation of Node Controller is built on the Jetson Xavier NX and runs a custom Ubuntu 18.04 Linux image.